ASFHyP3/hyp3-autorift/hyp3_autorift/vend/README.md

 and is required for the  expected workflow provided to ASF.
-However, in its original form, required too many unpackaged or distributed modules to be found in the global namespace and therefore cannot be easily incorporated into this plugin.
-Changes, as listed in `CHANGES.diff`, were done to facilitate better packaging and distribution of the plugin.
+However, in its original form, required too many unpackaged or distributed modules to be found in the global namespace and therefore cannot be easily incorporated into this plugin, and still contains oppressive references to master/slave which is no longer supported by ISCE 2.4+.
+Changes, as listed in `CHANGES.diff`, were done to facilitate better packaging and distribution of the plugin, and remove oppressive language.

 ## `testGeogrid_ISCE.py`

 This module/script is required for the expected workflow provided to ASF, but is not provided in the autoRIFT v1.0.6 release and instead resides in the "sister" Geogrid package (https://github.com/leiyangleon/Geogrid).
 Geogrid and autoRIFT are exact duplicate packages and only differ in the README and test scripts, so simply installing Geogrid was not an option, and furthermore, the Geogrid repository (no longer) has any tagged or released versions.
+Finally, Geogrid still contains oppressive references to master/slave which is no longer supported by ISCE 2.4+.
 This script corresponds to the phantom Geogrid v1.0.5 release, which is commit `28358c7`.
-Changes, as listed in `CHANGES.diff`, were done to facilitate better packaging and distribution of the plugin.
+Changes, as listed in `CHANGES.diff`, were done to facilitate better packaging and distribution of the plugin, and remove oppressive language.